albertovalverde/MethodAI/README.md

 ## Introduction

-`ThinkAi` is an interactive Streamlit application that guides users through the design thinking process.
+`ThinkAi` is an interactive Streamlit application that guides users through the Design Thinking process.
 The app uses AI to generate insights, suggestions, and guidance based on user inputs across various stages of the design thinking methodology: Empathize, Define, Ideate, Prototype, and Test.

 ## Features